PCelestia/autumnblaze-updater/README.md

 ## autumnblaze-updater
 a very hacky thing that every so often checks for updates to autumnblaze using `git fetch`, and updates using `git pull` and `npm install` when you say so.

-you can view my plans and things for the updater at [the github project](https://github.com/users/PCelestia/projects/1).
+you can view my plans and things for the bot at [my trello board thing](https://trello.com/b/6o7eZylC/autumnblaze-bot).

 ## requirements
 - `node.js` and `npm` required. tested and working on `npm 6.14.5` and `node v14.4.0`, but `12.18.2 LTS` and `14.5.0 Current` (as well as all future "current" and "LTS" versions) should work.